rkdarst/scicomp/tut/practical/practical-correct-programs.rst

 When writing anything non-trivial, compare to known results first.
 Make sure that you get existing things right.

+- Make a set of small, known test datasets to use for development.

 Corollary: your code should be flexible enough to run on smaller or test data first for verification.